 Protect against STDs: These statistics are real: Nearly half of the 20 million new sexually transmitted diseases (STDs) diagnosed each year are among young people aged 15-24 years; about one in four of all new HIV infections are among young people aged 13-24 years.
 If you are already sexually active (or planning to be), check out this helpful information about STD prevention and testing.

 Consider Your Security: Aside from brushing up on common-sense travel safety guidelines, don’t forget to enroll in the State Department’s Smart Traveler Enrollment Program (STEP), which provides timely updates on travel warnings and alerts via email.
 The site will also help the nearest U.S. embassy or consulate locate you in the event of an emergency.
 You should also learn about the local laws, culture, and overall safety landscape of your destination.
-The U.S. State Department’s Country Specific Information Pages are a great place to find safety and cultural information for every country in the world.
+The U.S. State Department’s Country Information Page is a great place to find safety and cultural information for every country in the world.
 Take special notice of any hot spots or areas you should avoid, the location of the nearest U.S. Embassy, driving rules, laws, criminal penalties (laws in foreign countries are often very different from those here in the US), road conditions and any other special circumstances or concerns.

 Take a Break from Social: Though it’s tempting to post constant updates letting your friends and family know how much fun you’re having on Spring Break, try to resist the urge.
 Letting the world know that you’re not home (and your current whereabouts) makes you a prime target to other criminals.
 In addition to casing neighborhoods and dark parking lots, criminals love to browse social media channels for vacation updates and “check-ins” to places near and far.
 And with social media networks’ privacy policies constantly changing, it’s not always smart to assume you’re safe even if your social profile settings are set to private.